 - Acquiring strategies for handling crises and relapse

 - Focusing on care for the caregiver: coping with worry, stress, and emotional overload

 - Guidance on locating appropriate supports and services within the community

 - Information on advocacy initiatives designed to improve and expand services

-If you are interested in attending one of our classes, please fill out the pre-registration form below, and a teacher will contact you with further information.
+You can also fill out the pre-registration form below, and someone will contact you with further information.